andepraveenofficial/html-tutorial/00-Material/html.md

 ### details

-We can create accordion by using `<details/>`
+- We can create accordion by using **details** tag.

-It has two states:
+- It has two states:

-- open: We can see the additional information.
+  1. open: We can see the additional information.
-- close: We can't see the additional information.
+  2. close: We can't see the additional information.
 We can see only the summary.

 ```html
 <details>